Ancient History Playlist

 | Jati | Sub-castes formed based on occupation and guild membership |

-| Family | Patriarchal, joint families dominant |
+| Family | Patriarchal , joint families dominant |

-| Women | Declining status, limited education; some became Buddhist/Jain nuns |
+| Women | Declining status , limited education; some became Buddhist/Jain nuns |

-| Slavery | Existence of slaves (dasa, dasi) and bonded labour |
+| Slavery | Existence of slaves (dasa, dasi) and bonded labour (karmakara) |

 | Religion | Brahmanical ritualism vs heterodox religions (Buddhism, Jainism) |

-Comparison: Vedic vs Mahajanapada Economy & Society
+Comparison: Vedic vs Mahajanapada Economy & Society (Crucial for Analysis)

 | Aspect | Vedic (1500–600 BCE) | Mahajanapadas (600–300 BCE) |